Metoprolol

 Metoprolol, sold under the brand names Lopressor and Toprol-XL among others, is a medication used to treat angina, high blood pressure and a number of conditions involving an abnormally fast heart rate.
 It is also used to prevent further heart problems after myocardial infarction and to prevent headaches in those with migraines.
-It is a beta blocker, specifically a selective β_{1} receptor blocker, and is taken by mouth or is given intravenously.
+It is a beta blocker, specifically a selective competitive β_{1} receptor blocker, and is taken by mouth or is given intravenously.

 Common side effects include trouble sleeping, feeling tired, feeling faint, and abdominal discomfort.
 Large doses may cause serious toxicity.
 Risk in pregnancy has not been ruled out.
 It appears to be safe in breastfeeding.
 The metabolism of metoprolol can vary widely among patients, often as a result of hepatic impairment or CYP2D6 polymorphism.

 Metoprolol was first made in 1969, patented in 1970, and approved for medical use in 1978.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2023, it was the sixth most commonly prescribed medication in the United States, with more than 59 million prescriptions.

 Medical uses

 Metoprolol is used for a number of conditions, including angina, acute myocardial infarction, high blood pressure, supraventricular tachycardia, ventricular tachycardia, congestive heart failure, and prevention of migraine headaches.
 It is an adjunct in the treatment of hyperthyroidism.
 Both oral and intravenous forms of metoprolol are available for administration.
-The different salt versions of metoprolol – metoprolol tartrate and metoprolol succinate – are approved for different conditions and are not interchangeable.
+The different salt versions of metoprolol – metoprolol tartrate (short acting) and metoprolol succinate (long acting) – are significantly different from one another and should not be substituted for one another except when used as directed by a medical professional.

 Off-label uses include supraventricular tachycardia and thyroid storm.